pact-foundation/pact-ruby/README.md

 ### Service Provider project

-#### Configure your service provider rack app
+#### Configure your service provider

 Create a `pact_helper.rb` in your service provider project.
-The file must be called pact_helper.rb so the built in verification tasks can find it, however there is some flexibility in where it can be stored.
+The file must be called pact_helper.rb, however there is some flexibility in where it can be stored.
 The recommended place is `specs/service_providers/pact_helper.rb`.

 ```ruby
 require 'my_app' # Require the boot files for your app